Skip to main content

 Join Datasets in a Recipe

-As you saw when combining the Opportunity, Account, and User objects into a dataset, to bring data sources together, you need to match fields between them.
-The join key here is the SIC Code, since SIC Description's SIC Code and the account SIC Code fields match.
+As you saw when combining the Opportunity, Account, and User objects into a dataset, to bring data sources together, you must match fields between them.
+The join key here is the SIC Code, as the SIC Description's SIC Code and the account SIC Code fields match.
 Let's join them in the recipe.

 1. In Data Prep, click the plus button (+) next to the Opportunities_with_Accounts_and_Users input node.